evandjohnston/ft_alone_in_the_dark/Beginner_Exam/level_4/4-rostring/README.md

 # rostring

-### Conceptual Overview
+## Conceptual Overview
+### The Problem
+We are asked to write a program that is given a string as argument.
+It prints the 2nd through last words followed by the first word, with exactly one space between the words printed.

+[ [Full Subject][./subject.en.txt] | [Examples][./examples.txt] ]

+### Approach
 Create an huge array of pointers to char.
-Step through the string passed as argument, converting spaces & tabs to '\0', and storing a pointer to the beginning of each word in the array.
+Step through the string passed as argument, converting spaces & tabs to '\0', and as the beginning of each word is found, store a pointer to it in the array.
 Print the 2nd through last words in the array followed by a space, then print the first word.

 This approach is sloppy and tedious to code, but easy to debug.

-### Pseudocode
+## Pseudocode
 ```
 If exactly 0 arguments have been given
 	print a newline and exit
-set char \*str to the beginning of the first argument
+set char *str to the beginning of the first argument
 create an array named "words" containing several thousand char * pointers initialized to NULL
 set int i to 0
 while str points to a non-'\0' character